 In this approach, the VDK is encrypted and then provided to a trusted third party.
 (Note that in cloud scenarios, this “trusted third party” might actually be the VM user’s home machine.)
 The encryption might be direct (such that the unencrypted key would be provided later by the third party) or in multiple layers (so that the VDK is sealed to a pTPM storage key with no PCR constraints, and the sealed blob provided to the third party).
 Our diagrams will assume the second approach, using the pTPM to protect the VDK.

-When the vTPM boots,10.6().
+When the vTPM boots, it must perform a Deep Attestation protocol (10.6) to convey information to a third party about the trustworthiness of the system and the vTPM.
+Such a protocol will generally use either measurements of the vTPM and the configuration of the vPlatform, extended into resettable pTPM PCRs, or an eAIK (See optional eAIK section, 10.6.2.4 and 10.6.2.510.6.2.510.6.2.5).
 If the state is acceptable, the trusted third party provides the vTPM with its VDK; the vTPM can now use it to decrypt the remainder of its data.
-We will be following this scenario throughout this section using dark grey diagrams.
+We will be following this scenario throughout this section using dark grey diagrams as previously noted.

 Here, the trust in the vTPM’s state is dependent on the third party; in this case, the vEK Credential must include the third party’s public key so that a verifier can evaluate the third party’s identity and key release policies.
 However, because the vTPM secrets will only be accessible when the third party has approved of the system, trust in vTPM keys can be established from the vEK just as in a pTPM.

-We do not specify the exact protocol for how the third party communicates with the vTPM; however, it MUST provide a tight binding between the vTPM and the (usually on the other end of a secure channel) the encrypted VDK.
+We do not specify the exact protocol for how the third party communicates with the vTPM; however, it MUST provide a tight binding between the vTPM and the trusted third party (usually on the other end of a secure channel) who holds the encrypted VDK so that the VDK is kept secret.
 Similarly, we do not specify the exact protocol for providing the encrypted VDK to the appropriate third party, but it must guarantee that only the trusted third party can provide the VDK back to the vTPM, and that no copies are available locally or to untrusted parties.

 This approach is highly recommended in cases where the VMM measurements are expected to change frequently, or where the trusted third party is itself the vTPM’s primary user.
-It is far more flexible and less likely to cause denials of service than the PCR-sealing approach of However, it is also far more opaque to a remote verifier, as trust in the vTPM is entirely dependent on the third party; anyone trusting the vTPM must trust that the third party evaluated the VMM and vTPM software reliably both on this boot and on all previous boots, and also that the third party has kept the encrypted VDK as a protected secret at all times, so that no malicious party could have arranged for a bad boot of the vTPM at any point.
+It is far more flexible and less likely to cause denials of service than the PCR-sealing approach of 9.3.3.
+However, it is also far more opaque to a remote verifier, as trust in the vTPM is entirely dependent on the third party; anyone trusting the vTPM must trust that the third party evaluated the VMM and vTPM software reliably both on this boot and on all previous boots, and also that the third party has kept the encrypted VDK as a protected secret at all times, so that no malicious party could have arranged for a bad boot of the vTPM at any point.
 This means that unless the trusted third party is itself a very well-secured system, this approach may be less trustworthy (if far more resilient) than 9.3.3.